OMCHOKSI108/hr-assist-llm/README.md

 ## Contributing

-We welcome contributions to sans AI!
+We welcome contributions to TalentScout AI!
 Please follow these guidelines:

 ### Development Process